ThomasLastName/labs_680/README.md

 # MATH 680 LABS
 This is some code that I wrote as a teaching assistant for the class MATH 680 at Texas A&amp;M University (TAMU) for the class's python labs.
 The labs (by means of this code) demonstrate concrete applications of the concepts presented in lecture, including several exercises.
+I wrote these as the TA for the class in spring 2024.

 ---